didadiuouo/URAN/README.md

 Usage
 1. JpgToNiftiConverter.py

    Converts a folder of JPG images to NIfTI format.

 2. DataLoaderOrganizer.py

    Organizes images and labels into a single folder.

 3. RadiomicsFeatureExtractor.py

    Extracts radiomics features from medical images.

 4. URAN.py

    Predicts HER2 status changes using a URAN model.

 Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue for suggestions or bug reports.

+If you find our research if usefull, please site as follows:

+   @article{liu2025prediction,
+     title={Prediction of breast cancer HER2 status changes based on ultrasound radiomics attention network}, author={Liu, Jian and Xue, Xinzheng and Yan, Yuqi and Song, Qian and Cheng, Yuhu and Wang, Liping and Wang, Xuesong and Xu, Dong}, journal={Computer Methods and Programs in Biomedicine},
+     pages={108987},
+     year={2025},
+     publisher={Elsevier}
+   }